 BIO

 David Reed Elliott (b.
 1962, Hampshire, UK) is a multidisciplinary artist based in Oxfordshire, UK.
-Working across painting, assemblage and word-based art, Elliott employs layered acrylic and oil paint on canvas, alongside site-specific walking and drawing practices leading to assemblages constructed of found objects and spontaneous poetry.
+Working across painting, assemblage and word-based art, David employs layered acrylic and oil paint on canvas, alongside site-specific walking and drawing practices leading to assemblages constructed of found objects and spontaneous poetry.
 He is best known for his large-scale figurative abstract works, in which a vibrant yet select palette of glazes and impasto textures evoke complex emotional atmospheres and shifting states of being.

-Elliott’s practice is deeply informed by his background in art psychotherapy, with themes of identity, memory, and the interplay of the conscious and unconscious.
+David’s practice is deeply informed by his background in art psychotherapy, with themes of identity, memory, and the interplay of the conscious and unconscious.
 His notable project 30 Oaks – 30 Silver saw him revisit seven locations across the UK where he had lived over three decades, planting oak saplings and burying silver coins as symbolic acts of reflection and renewal.
 These journeys generated sketches, totemic assemblages and mixed-media works exploring contrition, trauma and transformation.
 The 2025 exhibition and workshop A Time and Place at OVADA, Oxford, marked the culmination of his MFA studies, extending his inquiry into personal and ancestral memory.
 His Jazztown series, developed during a summer residency, represents a key evolution in his visual language, merging expressive abstraction with figurative landscape motifs.

-David Reed Elliott has exhibited in numerous group and solo shows, including It’s Art (OVADA, Oxford, 2025), A Time and Place (solo, OVADA, Oxford, 2025), Falmouth University MA Fine Art (Leamington Spa, 2024), Art-on-loop (The Holy Art, London and Athens, 2023), and The Jam Factory Arts (Oxford, 2022).
+David has exhibited in numerous group and solo shows, including It’s Art (OVADA, Oxford, 2025), A Time and Place (solo, OVADA, Oxford, 2025), Falmouth University MA Fine Art (Leamington Spa, 2024), Art-on-loop (The Holy Art, London and Athens, 2023), and The Jam Factory Arts (Oxford, 2022).
 His work is held in various private and national collections, including the SMH Collection, Aylesbury, UK.
-Elliott participated in the OVADA Summer Residency, continuing to develop a practice that bridges material exploration with psychological depth.
+David participated in the OVADA Summer Residency, continuing to develop a practice that bridges material exploration with psychological depth.

 CV